ROCKDALE COUNTY, Ga. — Students in Rockdale County Public Schools are preparing to switch to virtual learning this week.

 The plan is for students to do independent learning from home Monday through Wednesday.

-A Bio-Lab, Inc. spokesperson said in a statement Sunday night that the company has partnered with Rockdale Relief Fund to provide foot to children who will be remote learning this week.
+A Bio-Lab, Inc. spokesperson said in a statement Sunday night that the company has partnered with Rockdale Relief Fund to provide food to children who will be remote learning this week.

 [DOWNLOAD: Free WSB-TV News app for alerts as news breaks]